 Shop it: Quality Durables Adults and Kids Reusable Face Covering, $18 for four, amazon.com

-This no-touch forehead thermometer is more than half off.
+This no-touch forehead thermometer has over 39,700 perfect five-star reviews!
 And a good thermometer is crucial to have at home, Weatherhead says.

 “Monitoring and recording temperature progression using a working thermometer is important data to provide to health care professionals when needing to discuss the ongoing illness,” she says.
 This option uses three different sensors to deliver reliable results.
 Just hold it a few centimeters away from the forehead, push the button, and get a quick reading.

-A nice bonus: This vibrates when it’s ready instead of beeping, so you don’t have to worry about waking someone who is sleeping.
+A nice bonus: The thermometer vibrates when it’s ready instead of beeping, so you don’t have to worry about waking someone who is sleeping.

-Shop it: Mr. Clean Multi-Surfaces Summer Citrus Antibacterial Liquid Cleaner, $26, amazon.com
+Shop it: Mr. Clean Multi-Surfaces Summer Citrus Antibacterial Liquid Cleaner, $23 (was $24), amazon.com

 “Face shields are regularly used by healthcare workers when caring for COVID-19 patients.
-And if someone in your house has the virus, it’s not a bad idea to use one of these when you come into contact with them too,” Fernando says.
+And if someone in your house has the virus, it’s not a bad idea to use one of these when you come into contact with them,” Fernando says.

 Pair a shield with a face mask for maximum efficiency.
 This two-pack is reusable and anti-fog.

 Shop it: OMK Reusable Face Shields, $9 (was $14) amazon.com

 “It’s important to note this up front: A pulse oximeter won’t diagnose COVID-19 or the flu, but it can give you an indication if someone doesn’t have enough oxygen in their blood,” Fernando says.